Landscape Lighting: Line Voltage vs. Low Voltage Lighting

 There are several noteworthy differences between line voltage and low voltage landscape lighting systems that impact their performance, installation, and suitability for various applications:

-- Power Source - The power source is a major difference.
-Line voltage lighting taps into the 120-volt electrical current from the main household wiring.
+• Power Source – Line voltage lighting taps into the 120-volt electrical current from the main household wiring.
 This allows line voltage lighting to support higher wattage bulbs.
 Low voltage lighting runs on 12V or 24V current transformed down from 120V via a plug-in transformer.
 The lower voltage current enables safer DIY installation.

-- Wiring - The wiring needs vary considerably.
-Line voltage lighting requires running thick, heavy-duty 120V electrical wiring underground to each luminaire location.
-Low voltage only needs thin, flexible low voltage cables to connect fixtures to the transformer.
-This allows for easier installation.
+• Wiring – Line voltage requires thick, buried electrical wiring.
+Low voltage only needs thin, flexible cables for easier installation.

 By understanding these key differences, you can determine which system better suits your specific landscape lighting needs.
-If high-intensity lighting is needed to illuminate large areas, line voltage is likely the better choice.
+If high-intensity lighting applications are needed to illuminate large areas, line voltage is likely the better choice.
 For subtle ambiance and easier, safer installation, low voltage has clear advantages in residential settings.

 Line Voltage Lighting vs. Low Voltage Lighting: Which Is Better for Landscape Lighting?